Sterling High School (New Jersey): Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.

 Seats on the district's board of education are allocated based on the population of the constituent municipalities, with four seats assigned to Stratford, three to Somerdale and two to Magnolia.
 The Laurel Springs district appoints a representative to serve on the Sterling board of education.

+Misconduct Allegations

+In April 2026, Sterling High School chemistry teacher and coach Jason Howe was arrested and charged with second-degree sexual assault and second-degree child endangerment following an investigation by the Camden County Prosecutor's Office.

+According to officials, a student who was at least 16 years old reported having sexual intercourse with Howe at his apartment in March 2026.
+Howe was subsequently suspended by the district and banned from school property pending the outcome of the investigation.
+The district stated that it had been unaware of the allegations prior to the arrest and announced its cooperation with law enforcement.